 When blogging & SEO take forever

-Side Project Marketing, also known as Engineered Marketing.
+Side project marketing, also known as engineered marketing.
 It’s where you scratch a specific itch of your target audience by developing a tool for it and handing it out for them for free.
 Well, not exactly for free: you ask for an email address.
 It doesn’t end there.
 Solving a direct problem of your target audience is your shortcut to building a long-lasting relationship of trust.
-If what your side projects delivers on its promise, customers will be more willing to trust you to solve more of their problems.
+If your side projects delivers on its promise, customers will be more willing to trust you to solve more of their problems.
 The beauty of doing it with a tool is that you can keep on helping customers over and over again without having to lift another finger.

 At The Growth Revolution, we strongly believe in creating things that offer value to our audience, as long as these things are related to our core business.
 People who like what we create ‘on the side’ often end up acting on that trust to check out what we do on a day-to-day basis.
 Many of them become clients.

 Let me illustrate this with an example.
-About a year ago we created our very own Growth Hacking Canvas.
+About a year ago we created our very own growth hacking canvas.
 It has captured over 800 leads, 100% organic. +20 of those are clients of The Growth Revolution today.
-A number that might still increase in the next few months.
+A number that might still increase in the next months.

 Need more inspiration?
 Scroll down to learn from the best of the class.